airflow-helm/charts/charts/airflow/README.md

 ## Docs (Other) - Log Persistence

+> ⚠️ NOTE
+>
+> you will likely want to persist logs in a production deployment

 By default, logs from the airflow-web/scheduler/worker are written within the Docker container's filesystem, therefore any restart of the pod will wipe the logs.
-For a production deployment, you will likely want to persist the logs.

 ### Option 1 - S3/GCS bucket (Recommended)